Building A Strong Bond With Your Adult Canine Companion

 Providing a comfortable living space

 Creating a comfortable living space for your adult canine companion is crucial for their well-being and the bond you share.
-Provide a designated sleeping area with a cozy bed or blanket where your dog can rest undisturbed.
+Provide a designated sleeping area with a cozy bed or where your dog can rest undisturbed.
 Ensure that the temperature and lighting in your home are suitable for your dog's comfort.
 Additionally, provide toys, chews, and interactive puzzles to keep your dog mentally stimulated.
 A comfortable living space promotes relaxation and contentment, strengthening the bond between you and your furry friend.

 Effective Communication